Once a teacher has successfully configured a TestOut EduApp integrated class in Canvas they should understand these 4 critical points.

 4. DO NOT schedule the Certification exams or other custom exams from inside the TestOut LabSim interface; allow the exams to be scheduled automatically as the students click links to them in Canvas.
 You can limit when they take this exam by setting the availability for the link within Canvas.

 Note 2: You can also use your TestOut EduApp menu in Canvas and select the Synchronize Student Grades option to pull in all the newest or highest scores for students whose accounts are correctly tied to Canvas as described in point 2.
-See the video on Grade return here, or pages 17 and 18 of this guide for more details.
+See the video on Grade return here.

 Note 3: Scores may be wrong or missing from Canvas if…